In fact studies have shown that indoor tanners

 50 percent increase in that figure in the past 15 years.

-The indoor tanning industry believes that, for those individuals who can
+The indoor tanning industry believes that, for those individuals

 develop tans,

-the cosmetic and vitamin D-related benefits of non-burning exposure to
+the cosmetic and vitamin D-related benefits of

 ultraviolet light